 Brännfors Lantbruk in Sweden has expanded a lot in recent years.
 In 2007 they made a major investment and built for an additional 100 cows.
 The bigger herd made it difficult to keep track of the animals.
 They fell behind with the inseminations and did not get the number of pregnancies they expected.
 Going from a family farm to a bigger operation was a big step

 In the Herd Navigator the Holmberg family saw the possibility to overcome these problems.
-What convinced them was the reproduction control, although they also saw other benefits, like the monitoring of ketosis and urea.
+What convinced them was the reproduction control, although they also saw other benefits, like the monitoring of ketosis.

 Looking at the right cows